winesapOS/winesapOS/DEVELOPER.md

     - The installer creates a file at "/home/winesap/Desktop/README.txt" that lists every GUI applications.
     - The installer creates shortcut files for GUI applications.
 - `src/winesapos-tests.sh` needs updated tests to at least check for the existence of the package and desktop shortcut (if applicable).

+### Importing SteamOS 3 Source Code

+SteamOS 3 source code is hosted in an internal GitLab repository at Valve.
+As a workaround, we can import the git repository from source Pacman packages and use them for building modified applications.
+The most notable package we need to modify is Mesa to add in Intel OpenGL driver support.

+- Find, download, and extract a source package from either the [holo](https://steamdeck-packages.steamos.cloud/archlinux-mirror/sources/holo/) or [jupiter](https://steamdeck-packages.steamos.cloud/archlinux-mirror/sources/jupiter/) SteamOS 3 Pacman repository.

+    ```
+    tar -x -v -f <PACKAGE_NAME>-<PACKAGE_VERSION>.src.tar.gz
+    ```

+- Notice how there is a PKGBUILD file that can be modified and uploaded to the Arch Linux User Repository (AUR).

+    ```
+    less <PACKAGE_NAME>/PKGBUILD
+    ```

+- Convert the bare git repository into a regular git repository.

+    ```
+    cd <PACKAGE_NAME>/archlinux-<PACKAGE_NAME>/
+    mkdir .git
+    mv branches ./git/
+    mv config ./git/
+    mv description ./git/
+    mv HEAD ./git/
+    mv hooks ./git/
+    mv info ./git/
+    mv objects ./git/
+    mv packed-refs ./git/
+    mv refs ./git/
+    git config --local --bool core.bare false
+    git reset --hard
+    ```

+- Add a new remote and then push the entire git repository to it.

+    ```
+    git remote add winesapos git@github.com:<GIT_USER>/<GIT_REPOSITORY>.git
+    git push --all winesapos
+    git push --tags winesapos
+    ```

 ## Release